samson84/asterisk-demo/readme.md

 build script is optimized, minimal sound files are downloaded, and the default config files are not copied to the default directory, it should be provide by the package user.

-All files from `./docker-build/config` is copied to `/etc/asterisk` during the docker image build.
+All files from `./docker-build/config` are copied to `/etc/asterisk` during the docker image build.

 ## Environment variables

 Environment varaiables should be set up properly in the docker image, during the docker run command to work the image properly.
 These variables are listed and commented in the `.env.example` file.

+You most propably get an jinja2 or docker-compose missing variable error if something is missing.

 ## Templates